 When lifting the carrier, hold it from the bottom as much as possible – not by the handle.
 Cats do not like the feeling of swinging back and forth.
-A large blanket or a premade Cat Cozy over the carrier often helps as some cats get stressed from seeing other cats and dogs.
+A large blanket over the carrier often helps as some cats get stressed from seeing other cats and dogs.
 Place the carrier on the floor behind the front passenger seat of your vehicle as that is the safest and most secure place in your car.
 If that is not possible, then use the back seat and seat belt.
 Drive without sudden stops and starts and avoid playing loud music.
 Some studies have shown that cats prefer classical music.
 Try several test drives prior to the veterinary visit to help your cat become familiar with car rides and to get an idea of how stressed your cat may feel.

 Sometimes even with all the above considerations, some cats will still need some extra help.
 We can try natural products like Bio-Calm alone or in combination with a drug for sedation.
 Also, don’t feed your cat twelve hours prior to the visit as a hungry cat is more likely to be distracted with treats.
 In the event your cat doesn’t like our clinic treats, please bring some your cat’s favourite treats with you.
 When you arrive at the clinic, be sure not to put the cat carrier on the floor but on a bench or chair instead – cats prefer being up high.
 Call us, and we can assist you in getting your cat carrier into the clinic.
 Whenever possible, we will try to get your cat into our cat examination room as soon as possible to avoid distractions and allow more time to adjust to their surroundings.